 You know they say “practice makes perfect”.
 I have watched my mum-in-law make them and I have asked her a million questions so I never fail again.
 She is quite the expert at making rotis.
 Nothing is measured either.
 I am proud to say I have also reached that level of expertise, I no longer measure my ingredients when making these Soft Butter Rotis.
 However, that too comes with patience and loads of practice.

 If you read my little post on roti making, you will find a few helpful tips.
 Firstly, your water has to be freshly boiled straight out the kettle.
+Depending on where you live and the weather you may require less than a cup of water.
 You can use butter or oil, doesn’t make a difference.
 I have tried them both and they work equally well.
 Your dough will feel a little sticky at first but as you knead the dough will become silky smooth.
 I usually don’t add salt to my dough but you can add a pinch if you wish.

 Perfectly round rotis are only achieved by starting with a neat ball of dough.
 If you start with a great foundation you will achieve a great final product.
 I personally love the rotating rolling pins, it works well for me.
 My rotis are perfectly round when I use this rolling pin as I feel that I can roll my dough with ease.
 But you can use any rolling pin that you are comfortable with.
 You must also dust your surface with flour, the dough is soft so you need the flour to help you roll it out.